-Our vocabulary contains unary predicates P, L, binary I and ternary B, standing for point, line, incidence and between.
+Our vocabulary contains unary predicates P and L, binary I and ternary B, standing for point, line, incidence and between.
 We introduce further vocabulary such as predicates for congruence later.
 Here are Euclid's first three postulates.
-Axiom I and II are implied by Hilbert's betweenness axioms we don't list in detail.
+We don't list in detail Hilbert's betweenness axioms that imply Axioms I and II.